Capitoline Museum is a collection of many Art and Archaeological Museums in Rome, Italy.

-Art on display here include paintings, sculptures, busts of famous personalities across history and other miscellaneous creations.
+Art includes paintings, sculptures, busts of famous historical personalities, and other miscellaneous creations.

-Capitoline Wolf’s original sculpture is the centre of attraction here.
+Capitoline Wolf’s original sculpture is the center of attraction here.

-Capitoline Wolf is also referred to as the ‘She Wolf’ and is a significant symbol of Rome.
+The Capitoline Wolf is also called the ‘She Wolf’ and is a significant symbol of Rome.

 The first sculpture of a living person, Ritratto di Carlo I d’Angiò de Arnolfo di Cambio, is also featured in this Museum.

-A glass-covered hall in the centre of which lies an equestrian statue of Marcus Aurelius is another astonishing thing to see in Pallazo dei Conservatori.
+A glass-covered hall in the center of which lies an equestrian statue of Marcus Aurelius is another astonishing thing to see in Pallazo dei Conservatori.

 Another attraction here is a marble sculpture, Capitoline Venus, designed between 100 and 150 AD.

-The statue of Dying Gaul and Discobolus is also worth seeing.
+The statues of Dying Gaul and Discobolus are also worth seeing.

-There is a hall of philosophers where you’ll find portraits of Greek and Roman philosophers.
+There is a hall of philosophers where you will find portraits of Greek and Roman philosophers.